Changes on the horizon for Slow-release Fertilizers

 Introducing Kaumera

-Kaumera is a new bio-based raw material that is extracted from the sludge granules that form during the Nereda® purification process.
-Due to its unique properties, Kaumera lends itself to multiple applications.
-It can repel and absorb water and it is fire retardant.
-It is also very suitable for coatings and composite materials.
-Currently, applications in agriculture prove to be very promising.
+Kaumera is a new bio-based raw material extracted from the sludge granules formed during the Nereda® purification process.
+Its unique properties—ability to repel and absorb water, fire retardancy, and suitability for coatings and composite materials—make it versatile.
+Currently, applications in agriculture are proving to be very promising.

-Kaumera, a bio-degradable coating developed to replace the traditional plastic coatings.
-Kaumera is extracted from wastewater and as a byproduct reduces the need to remove and process the sludge by 20- 35%.
-As a biodegradable, recyclable, and renewable sourced natural product, it is a potential solution and offers a positive effect on the strain of energy consumption and released CO2 emissions currently the largest contributor to greenhouse effect nowadays.
+Kaumera is a biodegradable coating developed to replace traditional plastic coatings.
+Extracted from wastewater, Kaumera helps reduce the need to remove and process sludge by 20-35%.
+As a biodegradable, recyclable, and renewable natural product, it presents a viable solution with several environmental advantages.

 The Kaumera Partnership

-The recovery of Kaumera from wastewater takes place within the National Kaumera Development Programme NKOP.
-In this program, the Vallei and Veluwe Water Authority, Rhine and IJssel Water Authority, the Dutch Foundation for Applied Research in Water Management (STOWA), Royal HaskoningDHV engineering consultancy, ChainCraft, Delft University of Technology, worked closely together and consulted with Delft Solids Solutions to introduce Kaumera.
+The recovery of Kaumera from wastewater occurs within the National Kaumera Development Programme (NKOP).
+This program involves collaboration among several key organizations, including the Vallei and Veluwe Water Authority, the Rhine and IJssel Water Authority, the Dutch Foundation for Applied Research in Water Management (STOWA), Royal HaskoningDHV engineering consultancy, ChainCraft, and Delft University of Technology.
+These parties have worked closely with Delft Solids Solutions to introduce Kaumera.

-All parties contributed part of their knowledge and expertise needed to retrieve, process, and market the new raw material.
-From laboratory research to full-scale recovery.
-In this way, the Water Authorities, the scientific community, and the business community work together on a sustainable, circular economy.
+Each organization has contributed its knowledge and expertise to retrieve, process, and market this new raw material, spanning from laboratory research to full-scale recovery.
+This collaborative effort exemplifies how water authorities, the scientific community, and the business sector can work together to promote a sustainable, circular economy.

 Bio-degradable Fertilizer Coating applied via drum coating

-After the coating process, the coating quality can be various depending on the coating material, process settings and granules size.
-Quality control on the coating is also a specialty Delft Solids Solutions offers by using different analytical methods.
+After the coating process, the quality of the coating can vary based on the coating material, process settings, and granule size.
+Delft Solids Solutions specializes in quality control of the coating by utilizing various analytical methods.

-Figure 4.
-Coating morphology by using different coating materials.
+Figure 4: Coating morphology using different coating materials.